akvorado/akvorado/console/data/docs/02-configuration.md

 ### Flow

 The flow component handles incoming flows.
-It only accepts the `inputs` key to define the list of inputs to receive incoming flows.
+It accepts the `inputs` key to define the list of inputs to receive incoming flows and the `rate-limit` key to have an hard-limit on the number of flows/second accepted per exporter.
+When set, the provided rate limit will be enforced for each exporter and the sampling rate of the surviving flows will be adapted.

 Each input has a `type` and a `decoder`.
 For `decoder`, both `netflow` or `sflow` are supported.
 As for the `type`, both `udp`